Eddykasp/mathutil/docs/INSTALLING.md

    ```

 ## Source
 You can also build the project yourself from source using Maven.
-Clone the repository or download the desired [release](https://github.com/Eddykasp/mathutil/releases).Use ```mvn install``` to build the project.
+Clone the repository or download the desired [release](https://github.com/Eddykasp/mathutil/releases).
+Use ```mvn install``` to build the project.